 Determining if a loved one is a functioning alcoholic can not only be difficult but also painful.
 Many people don’t want to believe that their loved one has a problem or admit that they themselves may have enabled alcoholic behavior.
 However, if you believe a loved one is struggling with alcoholism, the best thing you can do is help him or her seek help.

-Vertava Health Texas, located in Dallas, Texas, has a number of treatment options available for individuals looking to reclaim their lives from alcoholism.
-Our inpatient facility can provide your loved one with a customized program of recovery that is best suited to his or her unique needs and condition.
+Vertava Health Texas, located in Dallas, Texas, has a number of alcoholism treatment options available for individuals looking to reclaim their lives from alcoholism.
+Our inpatient alcohol treatment centers can provide your loved one with a customized program of recovery that is best suited to his or her unique needs and condition.

 What Does It Mean To Be A High-Functioning Alcoholic?